 A soil test is the process of sampling and evaluating a soil to measure the fertility of a field, lawn, or garden.
 The results are used to make recommendations on fertilizer use.
 Some tests can also determine if other treatments are needed to remedy poor soil conditions.

 Why should I do a soil test?

-Below is a list of businesses which provide soil testing services or kits:
+The following businesses provide soil testing or kits: